vesoft-inc/nebula/docs/manual-EN/2.query-language/3.language-structure/identifier-case-sensitivity.md

 nebula> use MY_SPACE;  -- my_space and MY_SPACE are two different spaces
 ```

-## Keywords and reserved words are case-insensitive
+## Keywords and Reserved Words Are Case-insensitive

 The following statements are equivalent: